allmhuran/cdcx/README.md

 `@cdcDbName (sysname = null)` :
 <ul>
 The name of the cdc-enabled database to which you want to refer.
-If the cdc-enabled database is the same database into which you ran cdcx_setup.sql, you do not have to pass this parameter.
+If the cdc-enabled database is the current database you do not have to pass this parameter.
 </ul>

 ### Notes